vedanth-warrier/Go-Kart/README.md

 ## Testing & Optimisation
 Conducted physical testing to validate vehicle kinematics and load distribution.
-Employed iterative slow-motion video analysis using mounted phone cameras to diagnose drivetrain issues — during initial powertrain integration, the chain repeatedly slipped under load.
+Employed iterative slow-motion video analysis using mounted phone cameras to diagnose drivetrain issues.
+During initial powertrain integration, the chain repeatedly slipped under load.
 A phone was mounted inside the drivetrain compartment to capture slow-motion footage of the chain under operation, revealing that the sprocket had been welded onto the axle at a slight angular